MDP modeling for multi-stage stochastic programs: Introduction

 \revision{We extend MSP with MDP modeling constructs, incorporating decision-dependent one-step transition probabilities and learning from a set of hypothesized models.
 Doing so frames stochastic programming as a \emph{modeling} and \emph{solution technique} for CACS MDPs.
 Using \textit{policy graphs}~\cite{dowson_policy_2018}, i.e., stochastic programs defined on Markov chains, we show that a broad class of MDPs can be modeled via MSP and approximately solved using SDDP.
-An SDDP algorithm exploits convexity and duality to construct a polyhedral outer approximation of cost-to-go functions.
+An SDDP algorithm exploits convexity and duality to construct a polyhedral outer approximation of {the} cost-to-go functions.
 When states and actions are continuous---and in some restricted cases, discrete---and the transition and cost functions are convex, that approximation is asymptotically optimal \cite{philpott_convergence_2008,girardeau_convergence_2015,guigues_convergence_2016,dowson_policy_2018}.
 Because SDDP uses convex optimization, the algorithm can find policies for problems with thousands of continuous control variables and a complicated, but still convex, feasible \mbox{region}.}

-\revision{Our decision-dependent one-step transition probabilities introduce non-convexities.
-While the convexity assumptions of SDDP have been commonly interpreted as precluding its application to non-convex problems, a recent trend computes a value function using a convex approximation.
-This defines a sub-optimal policy, which is then evaluated using the original non-convex problem.
-Our work is part of this trend.
+\revision{Our decision-dependent one-step transition probabilities introduce non-convexities. {The convexity assumptions of SDDP have been interpreted as precluding its application to non-convex problems.
+However, a recent trend computes a convex value function approximation to define a sub-optimal policy, which is then evaluated using the original non-convex model.} Our work is part of this trend.
 When non-convexities arise due to discrete variables, Lagrangian duality can construct a convex approximation \cite{zouStochasticDualDynamic2019}.
 This technique has been applied, for example, to infrastructure planning problems in electric power systems \cite{laraEJOR2018,laraSDDiP2020}.
-In hydrothermal scheduling, Rosemberg et al.\ \cite{rosemeberg2022} build a value function using a variety of convex approximations of the alternating current optimal power flow (AC-OPF) problem, and then evaluate the resulting policy using non-convex AC-OPF dynamics.
-In a problem based on a hidden Markov model, Siddig et al.\ \cite{siddig2021maximum} convexify the value function by assuming a fully observable Markov chain, but then evaluate the policy on the hidden model.}
+In hydrothermal scheduling, Rosemberg et al.\ \cite{rosemeberg2022} build a value function {using convex} approximations of the alternating current optimal power flow (AC-OPF) problem, and then evaluate the resulting policy using non-convex AC-OPF dynamics.
+In a problem {with} a hidden Markov model, Siddig et al.\ \cite{siddig2021maximum} convexify the value function by assuming a fully observable Markov chain, but then evaluate the policy on the hidden model.}

 \revision{While inherent in MDPs, decision-dependent uncertainty, in which the agent's actions change the probability distribution, is less common in stochastic programs.
 That said, there is a stream of stochastic programming literature on this topic, and we point to \cite[Chapter 5]{adiga2023} and \cite{hellemo2018decision} for reviews.
 In one class of problems, the agent's decisions alter the probability mass function of a fixed set of realizations according to a decision-dependent function \cite{arslan2024sddp,lejeune2018chance,yin2022coordinated}.
 In a second class of problems, the points of support, or in time-dynamic problems the information structure, is altered by the agent's actions \cite{basciftci2024adaptive,goel2006class,lamas2024target}.
 In isolation, our decision-dependent approach is of the former type, although we alter one-step transition probabilities in a Markov chain rather than the probability mass of a random vector, and our approach applies to multi-stage problems with an infinite horizon.
 When combined with statistical learning, our approach can be of the second type in that the agent's actions can alter the resulting points of support.}